 - Education: Highlighting relevant modules or projects.

-- Voluntary Experience: This is where you prove your grit.
+- Volunteer Experience: This is where you prove your grit.

 - Skills & Achievements: Using the STAR method (Situation, Task, Action, Result).